 Piaggio Vespa scooters were imported into New Zealand by an Auckland based company, Airco Limited.
 SS90 (and SS50’s) were imported in CKD (completely knocked down) kits which were then assembled in Newmarket with various parts manufactured locally as per the government rules at the time.
-The NZ SS90 can be easily distinguished due to their lack of “dummy tank” and spare wheel which was never fitted because the extra cost could not be justified when the machine was quite expensive anyway.
-The licencing regulations required that a certain amount of local materials/manufacturing/labour/etc went into any imported product to further support/protect NZ businesses and markets.
-Airco Ltd made the seats locally which they badged themselves and assembled the frames which were stamped with their own 4 digit manufacturing number code.
+The NZ SS90 are easily distinguished by the exclusion of the “dummy tank” and spare wheel which was never fitted because the extra cost could not be justified when the machine was quite expensive anyway.
+The licensing regulations required that a certain amount of local materials, manufacturing and labour went into any imported product to further support and protect NZ businesses.
+Airco Limited made the seats locally, which they badged themselves, and assembled the frames which were stamped with their own 4 digit manufacturing code.
 Many of the scooters were fitted with Dunlop tyres to help make the 10 per cent local content quota.
 They were then distributed and sold as Vespas to a waiting list of buyers… any product that was new and foreign-made was sold at a huge premium.

 They were available in three colour options… Red, Peacock Blue (Blu Pavone) and White (white livery was only produced for the export market).

 My SS90 Restoration

-The starting point of my project was to bring my SS90 scooter back to its former glory with a full restoration of both the frame and the engine.
+The starting point of this project was to bring my SS90 back to its former glory with a full restoration of both the frame and the engine.
 The bike has not been started for over 4 years so I wanted the engine rebuilt to ensure it will last many years to come.
-I have employed a London based company, Retrospective Scooters, to do the work as they are specialists in vintage scooter restorations and have already restored several SS90s.
+I employed a London based bike shop, Retrospective Scooters, to do the work as they are specialists in vintage scooter restorations and had already restored several SS90s.

 The first problem with my SS90 is the engine is sitting in the wrong sized frame – a standard Vespa 90 frame rather than the streamlined small frame.